rcedgar/regammon/README.md

 ## Introduction

-**RE**gammon is a re-implementation from scratch of Gerry Tesauro's [TG-gammon algorithm](https://en.wikipedia.org/wiki/TD-Gammon).
+**RE**gammon is a re-implementation from scratch of Gerry Tesauro's [TD-Gammon algorithm](https://en.wikipedia.org/wiki/TD-Gammon).
 The code includes training of a deep neural network by self-play using reinforcement learning, and a GUI for playing the game interactively on Windows.
 The code was written without using any existing machine learning or neural network libraries as a learning exercise; it is provided as-is with no documentation or support.